On the Adversarial Convex Body Chasing Problem: Algorithmic Solution

-We denote the discretized `optimal' policies induced from the discretized value functions as $\hat{\pi}$ and $\hat{\sigma}$ for the Player and the Opponent respectively.
-The discretized policies are defined leveraging the argmax and argmin operators similar to those in~\eqref{eqn:player-optimal-policy} and~\eqref{eqn:opponent-optimal-policy}.
-For example, the Player's discretized optimal policy at timestep $1 \leq t \leq T-1$ is defined as
+We denote the optimal strategies induced from the discretized value functions as $\widehat{\pi}^*$ and $\widehat{\sigma}^*$ for the Player and the Opponent, respectively.
+Specifically, the Player's discretized optimal policy at time step $t$ between $1$ and $T-1$ is given by

 For the detailed definition of discretized optimal policies, see Appendix~\ref{appdx:discretized-policy}.